Architects

 comforting someone who is dying of cancer, it probably isn't tactful to joke about

-how much one is enjoying a mini-series.
-Yet such black humour is one of the most
+how much one is enjoying a mini-series, but such black humour is one of the most

 notable aspects of Australian comedy.
 For example, when a serial